 If you like a bed with a bounce, and many young couples (and the not so young) do for obvious reasons, then an innerspring mattress is best.
 Here, you can choose the thickness of your springs (the thicker the firmer the mattress) in terms of the gauge.
 The thickest and firmest springs are gauge 12 and they go up to the thinnest at gauge 18.
 The heavier you are in weight, the lower the spring gauge you should look for.

-Most innerspring mattresses are constructed with spring that are interconnected, so when one person moves in the bed, the spring all around it also move and can affect the sleep of their partner.
+Most innerspring mattresses are constructed with spring that are interconnected, so when one person moves in the bed, the spring all around it also moves and can affect the sleep of their partner.
 To overcome this, you can choose a spring mattress where the individual springs are not connected to their partners, but contained within a fabric pocket.
-One spring to one pocket, so if you move in your bed, only the spring you are contact with will move.
+One spring to one pocket, so if you move in your bed, only the spring you are in contact with will move.
 Your partner will not be affected.

 Innerspring mattresses are generally covered with a foam or fiberfill outer layer to provide padding between you and the springs.
 Some may also come with a really thickish plush pillow top.
 A potential problem here is that the top can compress and go thin, and after a while it will no longer come back to its original shape.
 The mattress will then feel very uncomfortable.
 It’s better in many ways to use a removable mattress pad that maintains the bounce, while retaining the comfort.

 If you prefer a firmer mattress with much less spring, then a memory foam mattress may be your best mattress.
 They come in a range of hardness levels according to the thickness and density of the foam.
 The denser of the foam, then the former your mattress will be.
 Memory foams soften with your body heat and the pressure of your body.
 It, therefore, supports your hips, shoulder, and other pressure points and keeps your spine in its best shape.